The Battle of the River Plate (film): Ships used

 Most of the action of the battle and prior to it takes place on real ships at sea.
 The producers had the advantage of having elements of the Mediterranean Fleet of the Royal Navy available for their use, and USS Salem to play the part of Admiral Graf Spee, although she had a different number of main turrets.
 The producers did make use of a 23 ft model of Salem (with details only on the side being shot) in a 6 ft-deep tank at Pinewood Studios for scenes depicting hits during the battle, and also for the blowing-up of Admiral Graf Spee, which was assembled from multiple takes from different angles.

 In an early scene, it is claimed that Admiral Graf Spee is being disguised by the ship's carpenters - using features such as a false funnel - as an American cruiser, a trick typical of commerce raiders.
 The US Navy would not allow any Nazi insignia to be displayed on Salem so the wartime German flag being hoisted and flown was filmed on a British ship.
 This is also the explanation as to why the crew of Admiral Graf Spee are seen wearing US Navy pattern helmets rather than German "Coal Scuttles" - whilst the filmmakers wanted to achieve an accurate impression and use German helmets they were refused permission.
 This aspect is sometimes described as a "goof" on the part of the filmmakers, but was in fact a circumstance beyond their control.
 Mention is made of Graf Spees sister ships, Admiral Scheer and Deutschland.
-Admiral Scheer capsized after an air raid in 1945 and the remains of the wreck buried under a new harbor.
+Admiral Scheer capsized after an air raid in 1945 and the remains of the wreck buried under a new harbour.
 Deutschland was renamed Lutzow in 1940 and sunk as a target in 1947.